vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/rAmachandra-dIxitaH.md

 ##### CHAPTER 44— ON RESTRAINING FAULTS

-431\.
-Exalted is the wealth that is free from pride, wrath and lust.

-432\.
-Niggardliness, empty honour, blind favouritism, are all the faults of a King.

-433\.
-Even the slightest fault looms large in the eyes of those who dread dishonour.

-434\.
-Guard against your error as you would your wealth.
-For error spells your ruin.

-435\.
-Like a piece of straw in a consuming flame, will be destroyed the life of one who does not guard against faults.

-436\.
-What fault will befall a King who is free from guilt and detects guilt in others?

-437\.
-The hoarded wealth of the miser who fails in his offices perishes.

-438\.
-A clutching greedy heart that knows no charity commits the greatest folly.

-439\.
-Let not conceit enter your heart at any time of your life; do not run after trifles.

-440\.
-Of what avail are the designs of the foe, if one does not betray one’s secrets?

 ##### CHAPTER 45— ON ASSOCIATION WITH ELDERS

-441\.
-The friendship of virtuous men of mature wisdom is to be appreciated and secured.

-442\.
-Seek the friendship of those who can remove existing distress and guard against future.

-443\.
-To seek and win the alliance of the great is the rarest of all blessings.

-444\.
-To follow in the footsteps of those that are greater than oneself is the crown of one’s strength.

-445\.
-Verily the ministers are the eyes of the monarch; let the monarch have tried ones.

-446\.
-No adversary can ruin the King who relies on his efficient counselors.

-447\.
-None can harm the ruler who seeks the wholesome counsel of his ministers though bitter.

-448\.
-The King who is not guarded by men of firm counsel will perish even though he has no enemies.

-449\.
-Is there profit without capital?
-Is there security for the monarch devoid of wise counselors?

-450\.
-Greatly injurious is the forsaking of the friendship of the good; it is like encountering singlehanded many foes.

 ##### 46\. ciṟṟiṉam cērāmai - CHAPTER 46— ON AVOIDING LOW COMPANY